pingouin-creation/create-web-site/README.md

 # create-web-site
 All base files used for creating a new site from start to finish.
-Including Saas, jade, js, browsersync, bourbon, font-awesome controlled by a gulp file.
-All ready configured
+Including Saas, Pug(jade), js, browsersync, bourbon, font-awesome controlled by a gulpfile and bower.
+All is ready & configured

-# What it does
+## What it does
-Use these file when you wan to create a web site.
-At the end you get all neccessary file to publish in a build folder.
-You should create your web site using Jade, Sass(scss).
+Use these files when you want to create a web site.
+At the end you get all neccessary file to publish a build folder.
+You should create your web site using Pug(Jade), Sass(scss).
 It's a lot quicker to use these technologies.
-Check a look on there web site.
+Check a look on their web site.

-YOU MOST BE CONFORTABLE USING GULP
+###YOU MUST BE COmFORTABLE USING GULP

-Gulp does a lot a tasks by default:
+Gulp does a lot of tasks by default:
     1. It compiles scss files to css
-    2. It compiles jade files to html
+    2. It compiles pug files to html
-    3. It checks errors and formating if javascript
+    3. It checks errors and formatting
-    4. It creates 1x images
+    4. It creates 1x, 2x and 3x images.
-    5. it Compress images
+    5. It compresses images
     6. It concatenates and minifies css files
     7. It concatenates and uglifies js files (watch out for angular)
     8. It injects css and js files into html files
     9. It passes throught html to set critical css
-   10. It minify html files
+   10. It minifies html files
    11. It creates sitemaps.xml (for google)
    12. It uploads "build files" on your ftp server